cloudenvy/cloudenvy/README.md

     envy up

-NOTE: If your Envyfile contains the `provision_scripts` config option, envy up will automatically run `envy provision` when your ENVy has finished booting.
-If you do not want to auto provision your ENVy you must pass the `--no-provision` flag like so:
+NOTE: If your Envyfile contains the `provision_scripts` config option, envy up will automatically run `envy provision` when your Envy has finished booting.
+If you do not want to auto provision your Envy you must pass the `--no-provision` flag like so:

     envy up --no-provision

-NOTE: If your Envyfile contains the `files` config option, envy will automatically run `envy files` when your ENVy has finished booting, before `envy provision` is run.
+NOTE: If your Envyfile contains the `files` config option, envy will automatically run `envy files` when your Envy has finished booting, before `envy provision` is run.
 If you do not want to automatically put your files on the new instance, you must pass the `--no-files` flag:

     envy up --no-files